Skip to main content

 The deciding factor is the flow of information and the purpose of the data collection.
 If the individual, on his own initiative, downloads a popular health tracking application to monitor his TRT protocol, that application’s developer is not a Covered Entity.
 The user is voluntarily giving his data to a private company.

-The terms of service and of that application, documents often scrolled past without reading, become the sole governors of how that data is handled.
+The terms of service and privacy policy of that application, documents often scrolled past without reading, become the sole governors of how that data is handled.
 The vendor has no direct relationship with the man’s physician or his health plan.
 Therefore, it is not a Business Associate.
 HIPAA does not apply.

 Now, let’s alter the scenario.
 His employer, as part of its corporate wellness initiative linked to its group health plan, offers employees a premium subscription to a specific wellness platform designed to help manage chronic conditions or health goals.
 The employer’s health plan (the Covered Entity) contracts with this wellness vendor to provide the service to its members.

 The employee, the same man on TRT, enrolls in this program and uses the platform to track his protocol.
 In this instance, the wellness vendor is creating and receiving PHI on behalf of the health plan.
 This action establishes the vendor as a Business Associate.
-It must sign a (BAA) with the health plan and is now directly liable for protecting that TRT data under the full weight of HIPAA regulations.
+It must sign a Business Associate Agreement (BAA) with the health plan and is now directly liable for protecting that TRT data under the full weight of HIPAA regulations.

 The presence of a Business Associate Agreement is the formal demarcation between a consumer product and a component of healthcare.